-What is gabapentin?
+What are gabapentin capsules?

-Gabapentin is a prescription medicine used to treat:
+Gabapentin capsule is a prescription medicine used to treat:

-- Pain from damaged nerves (postherpetic pain) that follows healing of shingles (a painful rash that comes after a herpes zoster infection) in adults. - Partial seizures when taken together with other medicines in adults and children 3 years of age and older with seizures.
+- pain from damaged nerves (postherpetic pain) that follows healing of shingles (a painful rash that comes after a herpes zoster infection) in adults. - partial seizures when taken together with other medicines in adults and children 3 years of age and older with seizures.